A Comprehensive Guide to Everything Related to Renting a Car in Iceland.

 Use the links below to navigate quickly to a topic you have in mind.

 Some rentals have a bad reputation, most of the time that's not without reason.
-People are usually very vocal about what went wrong if they had a terrible experience so reading reviews first hand is a great way to get a glympse of what it's like to rent from that particular supplier.
+People are usually very vocal about what went wrong if they had a terrible experience so reading reviews first hand is a great way to get a glimpse of what it's like to rent from that particular supplier.
 You might google "Reviews for Car Rentals in Iceland", but that doesn't take you further than a forum post in TripAdvisor.
 With unverified users and no way of knowing if the car rental itself is submitting these reviews themselves under false names.

 That's why we send each and every one of our customers a personalized email asking them to please share their experience using Northbound and the Car Rental they booked from.
-So far we have hundreds of reviews that are all verified customers.
+So far we have thousands of reviews that are all verified customers.
 Click the link below to see all of them, and from there you can feel more calm about renting a car in Iceland.

 Rental cars are cheaper online